Getting the most out of networking

 - Prepare some conversation openers such as 'What type of business are you in?'

 - Learn useful techniques to remember names, such as repeating a person's name back to them (e.g. 'Good to meet you, Bob!').

 - Actively listen to the people around you.
 Networking is about both receiving and giving information.

 - Keep discussions non-political and avoid controversial subjects and social and personal issues.

 - Avoid probing for information that is likely to be confidential.

 - Be positive and professional.
 People don't respond well to negativity, and complaining about your business or someone else's may make them feel uncomfortable.

 - Treat everyone equally.
 You never know where people will end up in the future and how they might be able to help you, so don't disregard someone because you believe their rank or position to be lower than yours.
 Speaking with everyone also offers more opportunities.

-- Treat online networking with the same importance as traditional face-to-face networking.
-While online networking does have some differences, common courtesies still apply.
+- Treat online/social media networking with the same importance as traditional face-to-face networking.
+While this method of networking does have some differences, common courtesies still apply.

-- Broaden your options by joining more than one network or group, either online or through industry and business associations.
+- Broaden your options by joining more than one network or group, either online, via social media, or through industry and business associations.
 Consider joining groups that your customers or suppliers belong to.